-Reputational Risk Risk that public image or reputation is damaged by actions of a unit or
+Reputational Risk Risk that public image or reputation is damaged by actions of a unit or individual connected to the University.

 We reviewed risk assessment models used by peer institutions and utilized their experience and knowledge of university and medical center operations to ensure our risk assessment model included factors relevant to the University of Washington and UW Health System.